-In the first thirty seconds of meeting someone, you’re both paying close attention to the sub-communication.
+In the first 30 seconds of meeting someone, you’re both paying close attention to the sub-communication.
 They are determining your value, and you are determining theirs.
 We become attracted to other people when our values match.
 Whether it’s our socioeconomic status, our desire to write and learn, or our joy of spending time with family and playing board games.

-Our values are the standards by which we value ourselves.
+Our values are the standards by which we hold ourselves by.
 When we have high value on a certain aspect of our identity, such as dancing, we are unwilling to give up that aspect of our identity no matter what people say or do about it.
 To some degree a beautiful woman may cause a man to become a boyfriend chameleon.
 It is possible for some extremists to value things more than their own life, such as the Kamikaze suicide bombers on Pearl Harbor.

 Each person’s values are different, and each value will hold a different strength to that person.